aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 #### Scope Chain Augmentation(強化)

-Though we won't change an execution context's scope chain, we can also temporarly augment the scope chain while it's being executed with two statements.
+Though we won't change an execution context's scope chain, we can also temporarily augment the scope chain while it's being executed with two statements.
 The first of these is `with`.